josherrickson/rlemon/README.md

 |PlanarEmbedding and Drawing  | Planar Embedding, Schnyder's planar drawing, Planar Coloring                                        |
 |Traveling Salesperson        | Christosfides, Greedy, Insertion heuristic, Nearest Neighbor, 2-opt                                 |
 |Approximation Algorithms     | Grosso, Locatelli, and Pullan                                                                       |

+## 1-indexing vs 0-indexing

+The LEMON C++ library uses 0-indexing, as is common in C++, meaning a graph of 5 nodes will be labeled 0 through 4.
+R almost exclusively uses 1-indexing, meaning the same graph of 5 nodes will be labeled 1 through 5.

+For consistency in R, all function in R expect 1-indexing, and convert to 0-indexing before passing to C++.